-Backcountry / 9.8 miles round trip (due to Bridge I outage) / DIFFICULT
+Backcountry / 7.1 miles round trip / DIFFICULT

-Because of these many gut crossings and its current extended length, this trail is considered difficult.
+Because of these many gut crossings and the length, this trail is considered difficult.
 Watch your step, follow the trail markers, and take your time to enjoy how the floodplain works.

-Caution: check with the park rangers for bridge updates before heading out.
-Flooding damaged Bridge I, so the Oakridge Trail has no way to connect back to the Weston Lake Loop Trail (#3) on its southeast corner.
-This means the Oakridge Trail is not currently a 7 mile loop, but instead a 10 mile out-and-back trail, almost as long as the River Trail (#5).
+Caution: Check with rangers for bridge outages before heading out.
+A few years ago flooding damaged Bridge I, so the Oakridge Trail had no way to connect back to the Weston Lake Loop Trail (#3) on its southeast corner.
+This meant the Oakridge Trail was no longer a 7 mile loop, but instead a 10 mile out-and-back trail, almost as long as the River Trail (#5).